thi-truong/thi-truong.github.io/_pages/about.md

 * If Geology is a global science, then why is exclusion the norm?
 * How can we dismantle this exclusion today?
-* How can history and philosophy of geochemistry guide us in our collaborations for the next big synthesis of the interior?

 I seek to answer such questions over the course of my career.